peterhellberg/env/README.md

 Load environment variables into Go types, with fallback values.

+This package is meant to be used when configuring a [twelve-factor app](http://12factor.net/).

 The currently supported types are `bool`, `[]byte`, `time.Duration`, `int` and `string`

 ## Installation